| History This patient had about a six-month history of weight loss

 patient’s high LDH and marginal performance status,

+he did very poorly with the irinotecan-based chemotherapy.
 It is anticipated that patients treated with prior radiation

 therapy will experience more irinotecan-related toxicities.